prabakaran6012/Guest-Room-Booking/README.md

 # Backend
 1. download main branch code and extract it
-2. inside the backend code =>  run the following command => npm run start
+2. inside the backend code =>  run the following command => npm run start Note : I forgot to add .gitignore on Backend, Kindly Add the .gitignore file and write /node_modules
 # AdminEnd and UserEnd
 1. inside the AdminEnd or UserEnd folder ( Note: Both React Apps are running the same Port 3000, so test one by one)
 2. Run The following command => 1. npm i